DaxServer/validation-schema-codegen/ARCHITECTURE.md

 5.  **Static Type Generation**: Alongside each TypeBox schema, a TypeScript `type` alias is generated using `Static<typeof ...>` to provide compile-time type safety and seamless integration with existing TypeScript code.
 6.  **Output**: A new TypeScript file (as a string) containing the generated TypeBox schemas and static type aliases, ready to be written to disk or integrated into your application.

-## Test-Driven Development (TDD) Approach
+## Test-Driven Development

-This project follows a Test-Driven Development methodology to ensure code quality, maintainability, and reliability.
+This project follows a Test-Driven Development (TDD) methodology to ensure code quality, maintainability, and reliability.
 The TDD workflow consists of three main phases:

 ### TDD Cycle